 High school: Pittsburgh Taylor Allderdice High School

-College activities: Student liaison for the Career Development Center, summer office assistant and tour guide for the Office of Graduate Admission and Alpha Chi National Honors Society inductee
+College activities: Student liaison for the Career Development Center, summer office assistant and tour guide for the Office of Graduate and Online Admissions and Alpha Chi National Honors Society inductee

 Scholarships: Transfer Trustee and Phi Theta Kappa scholarships